spranjal25/Home-Automation-/README.md

 <br>
 <br>

+The system is based on Raspberry Pi and built using the RaspberryPi-3b, runs a verison of raspbian.
+The RPi is inturn coonected with nodes and communicate using [web-sockets]{https://pusher.com/websockets) connected over the Internet using wifi.

 Basic Functionalities take care of almost all the appliances in a Home, be it smart appliances (which can be directly connected via wifi) or usual appliances, for which we have interfaced a [NodeMCU](https://www.quora.com/How-does-NodeMCU-work) which makes each and every switch of your house to be connected over the internet using wifi.

-the Application's Back-end talkes care of the scheduling part as well, using the gerneralised clock which works in real time and is able to shcedule all the connected appliances and devices successfully.
+the Application's Back-end takes care of the scheduling part as well, using the gerneralised clock which works in real time and is able to schedule all the connected appliances and devices successfully.